.png)

 -

-Four of the top five institutions awarding associate degrees and all of the top five institutions awarding baccalaureate degrees to Latinos nationally are E-Action network affiliates.
+Three of the top five institutions awarding associate degrees and four of the top five institutions awarding baccalaureate degrees to Latinos nationally are E-Action network affiliates.

 -